mthvedt/qarth/README.md

 ## Finally…

-Qarth is a new library, so please let me know about any bugs or difficulties you encounter.
+Qarth is a new library, so please let me know about any bugs, difficulties, or rough edges you encounter.
 My Freenode IRC name is mthvedt and my email is mike.thvedt@gmail.com.

 ## License